Minute of Agreement: Recognition and enforcement in Member States of the European Union

 Registration within the European Union is regulated in Scotland by Rules of the Court of Session.
 Recognition is governed by the Brussels I regulation (for non maintenance provisions) or the Maintenance regulation (for maintenance provisions).
 Enforcement is carried out under the civil procedures of those jurisdictions.

 Recognition and enforcement in Member States of the European Free Trade Association

 Registration within the European Free Trade Association is also regulated in Scotland by Rules of the Court of Session.
 Recognition is governed by the Lugano Convention of 2007.
 Enforcement is carried out under the civil procedures of those jurisdictions.

 Recognition and enforcement in Gibraltar

 Registration in Gibraltar is regulated in Scotland by Rules of the Court of Session.
 Recognition is governed by The Civil Jurisdiction and Judgments Act 1982 (Gibraltar) Order 1997 No. 2602.
 Enforcement is carried out under the civil procedures of that jurisdiction.

+The United Kingdom's exit from the European Union

+Following the United Kingdom's exit from the European Union, references regarding recognition and enforcement in Member States of the European Union under the Brussels I regulation (for non maintenance provisions contained within a Minute of Agreement) or the Maintenance regulation (for maintenance provisions) may no longer apply.